There is a specific, reliable pattern on r/PMP: “I scored 80%+ in PMI Study Hall. I felt ready. I failed the real exam.”

 The meta-pattern

-PMP does not test your real-world judgment.
-It tests whether you can apply a specific, codified philosophy (PMBOK 7 + PMI values) to scenarios where that philosophy disagrees with your instinct.
-Which is why rote memorization of correct answers doesn’t help and pattern recognition of your own biases does.
+PMP does not test real-world judgment.
+It tests whether you can apply a specific, codified philosophy (PMBOK 7 + PMI values) when it disagrees with your instinct.
+That’s why rote memorization fails - and bias recognition works.

 The diagnostic